 Whether you’re looking for long-term care for your loved one, or thinking about how to cover the costs of your own care in the future, it’s good to know the facts about long-term insurance.
-We sat down with Thomas Ferrara, a member of United Hebrew’s Board of Directors and founder of Future Value Associates, to find out what people should know about long-term care insurance.
+We sat down with Thomas Ferrara, founder of Future Value Associates, to find out what people should know about long-term care insurance.

 Q. What is long-term care insurance?